Which Option Suits You:

 There’s no single right way to update a kitchen

-That’s why we offer three clear routes — carefully refreshing what you already have, a new custom kitchen or a fully bespoke kitchen, made from scratch
+That’s why you get three clear options — carefully refreshing what you already have, a new custom kitchen or a fully bespoke kitchen, made from scratch

 1. Refresh Your Kitchen